xmos/lib_xud/tests/xta-xud/README.rst

        435 MHz: required for {ENDPOINT1} => {ENDPOINT2} 29 cycles
        315 MHz: required for ...

-THe meaning of these is as follows:
+The meaning of these is as follows:

 * The labelled timing endpoints are all the endpoints that were found in the binary provided